 Make an invocation request

-Pre-built functions are Model Context Protocol (MCP) servers deployed on Blaxel.
-They provide a toolkit of multiple tools—individual capabilities for accessing specific APIs or databases.
-These functions can be interacted using WebSocket protocol.
+MCP servers (Model Context Protocol) provide a toolkit of multiple tools—individual capabilities for accessing specific APIs or databases.
+These servers can be interacted with using WebSocket protocol on the server’s global endpoint.

 • tools/list A method that lists the available tools and their schemas, allowing consumers (you or agents) to discover the function’s capabilities.